 If you would like to open a color certification account, please send us a letter requesting to open an account signed by the responsible company representative as an email attachment to firstname.lastname@example.org with the following requirements:

 - All addresses (manufacturing, business and warehouses)

-- Contact information (email, phone numbers) for company representative who will sign request letters
+- Contact information (email, phone numbers) for responsible company representative

-- For foreign companies, contact information for your U.S. agent.
-All foreign companies must have an agent residing in the United States representing their interests.
+- For foreign companies, name and contact information for your U.S. agent.
+All foreign companies are required to have an agent who is residing in the United States representing their interests.

 After we open your account, we will provide further instructions.